Akuli/catris/README.md

 Currently [ANSI-compatible terminals](https://en.wikipedia.org/wiki/ANSI_escape_code)
 and [VT52-compatible terminals](https://en.wikipedia.org/wiki/VT52) are supported.

-The javascript code in `web-ui/` behaves like an ANSI-compatible terminal, so it interprets ANSI codes.
+The javascript code in `web-ui/` behaves like an ANSI-compatible terminal.
-This means that the javascript code must parse ANSI escape sequences, but this also simplifies the rust code because it needs to use ANSI codes with raw TCP connections anyway.
+This makes the rust code simpler and the javascript code more complicated, which is good because the javascript code is very simple and short compared to the rust program.

 When running locally, the javascript code in `web-ui/` connects a websocket to port 54321.
 On `catris.net`, it instead connects to port 443 (the default https port),